Associate Degree Nursing

 Nurses (NCLEX-RN®).
 Applicants to the Associate Degree Nursing Program should be aware

-of the following restriction regarding who may qualify to write the NCLEX-RN®:
+of the following restriction regarding who may qualify to write for the NCLEX-RN®:

 “The Board may, in its discretion, refuse to accept the application of any person